zuozhenggh/learning-library/data-management-library/database/multitenant-new/prepare-setup/prepare-setup.md

 7. Click the Add Ingress Rules button

 ## Task 3: Setup Compute
-Using the details from the two steps above, proceed to the lab *Environment Setup* to setup your workshop environment using Oracle Resource Manager (ORM) and one of the following options:
+Using the details from the two Tasks above, proceed to the lab *Environment Setup* to setup your workshop environment using Oracle Resource Manager (ORM) and one of the following options:
 -  Create Stack:  *Compute + Networking*
--  Create Stack:  *Compute only* with an existing VCN where security lists have been updated as per *Step 2* above
+-  Create Stack:  *Compute only* with an existing VCN where security lists have been updated as per *Task 2* above

 You may now [proceed to the next lab](#next).